MiscellaneousStuff/tlol/README.md

 #### 1k-MFLongevity Dataset

-This database contains 987 early game surrenders with every single game object within the game recorded 4 times a second (4 observations a second).
+This database contains 987 early game replays (first 5 minutes of each game) with every single game object within the game recorded 4 times a second (4 observations a second).
 Just as above, actions can be inferred by checking object names and net_ids (Network ID, Riot uses this to uniquely identify